Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Introduction

+in order to study the implication for neutrinoless double beta decay.
+The nomenclature has been used from Ref. \cite{23}.
+Using the experimental constraints, it is found in the earlier analysis \cite{23,24} that all the five cases predict the quasi degenerate neutrino mass spectrum.

-The purpose of the present work is to upgrade the analysis of D. Meloni et al. \cite{24} for texture two zero mass matrices in the light of latest neutrino oscillation data, Planck collaboration data as well as KamLAND-Zen Data.
-In the light of earlier Planck's result \cite{31}, D. Meloni et al. have carried out the detailed analysis of five cases ($B_{1, 2, 3, 4}$, C) of two zero Majorana mass matrix at 1$\sigma$ CL.
+The purpose of the present work is to upgrade the analysis of D. Meloni et al. \cite{25} in the light of latest neutrino oscillation data, Planck collaboration data as well as KamLAND-Zen Data.
+Earlier, D. Meloni et al. have carried out a detailed analysis of five cases ($B_{1, 2, 3, 4}$, C) pertaining to two zero Majorana mass matrix at 1$\sigma$ CL.
 However, the improved limit of Planck's satellite data as well as the updated global fit analysis of neutrino oscillation warrant the re-examination of texture two zero cases.
-Among the five cases, we find that only two ($B_ {1} $, and $B_ {3} $), for NO, are now compatible with the new data at 2$\sigma$ CL, while remaining cases are now ruled out at the same level.
+Among the five cases, we find that only two ($B_ {2} $, and $B_ {4} $), for NO, are now compatible with the new data at 2$\sigma$ CL, while remaining cases are now ruled out at the same level.
 To this end, we have explicitly shown the incompatibility of the cases through the correlation between $\Sigma$ and $\theta_{23}$.
-In comparison with the analysis of D. Meloni \cite{24}, our predictions remain valid at 2$\sigma$ CL.
-In addition, the phenomenological results of the viable cases are found to be in agreement with the results obtained from T2K, Super-Kamiokande, NO$\nu$A experiments as well as KamLAND-Zen experiments.
-Earlier in Ref. \cite{21}, R. Verma has carried out the analysis for Fritzsch-like texture four-zero lepton mass matrices, in the light of these experimental results.
+In comparison with the analysis of D. Meloni \cite{25}, our predictions remain valid at relatively higher CL.
+In addition, the phenomenological predictions for the viable cases are found to be in good agreement with the results obtained from T2K, Super-Kamiokande, NO$\nu$A as well as KamLAND-Zen experiments.
+Earlier in Ref. \cite{22}, R. Verma has carried out the analysis for Fritzsch-like texture four-zero lepton mass matrices, in the light of these experimental observations.

 The rest of the analysis is organized as follows: In Section 2, we discuss the methodology used to reconstruct the neutrino mass matrix and texture two zero conditions.
 In Section 3, we present the numerical analysis using some analytical relations and correlation plots.
 In Section 4, we summarize and conclude our work.